tomaskala/website/content/posts/cryptopals-set-5.md

 3. Eve has `e_a` (her private key for Alice) and `s_a = A^e_a = (g^a)^e_a = g^(a*e_a) mod p` (what Alice thinks is the shared secret).
 4. Eve has `e_b` (her private key for Bob) and `s_b = B^e_b = (g^b)^e_b = g^(b*e_b) mod p` (what Bob thinks is the shared secret).

 Notice that due to the hijacking, Alice and Bob can no longer communicate, because they each have a different secret.
 Eve must act as a mediator, decrypting every message from Alice using `s_a`, presumably storing it, and reencrypting it for Bob using `s_b` (and similarly the other way around).
-The full protocol implemented in the challenge follows the key exchange by using SHA-1 to calculate an AES key from the shared secret and sending an AES-CBC encrypted message between Alice and Bob.
+The full protocol implemented in the challenge follows the key exchange by using SHA-1 to derive an AES key from the shared secret and sending an AES-CBC encrypted message between Alice and Bob.

 The MITM attack we implement here is slightly different and actually has Eve inject a different parameter instead of generating different keys for Alice and for Bob.
 That's only a technicality, because we will be playing with parameter injection some more in the next exercise, so it's good to prepare for it.
 What the protocol looks like is this: